Kolia56/SpaceMouse/README.md

-# Integrate SpaceMouse at Home Assistant
+# SpaceMouse driving Home Assistant controls

 I've been looking for quite some time for a physical device that could easyly change various volumes controls of a large 7.1 home theater installation as Main volume, Center volume, SubWoofer for instance.
 Using phone or tablet is definitely not as handy.